DomDevs2000/React-NextJS-Personal-Website/projects/E-commerce-microservice.md

 ### Inventory Service

-To view the inventory, please make a HTTP GET request to `/api/inventory?skuCode={skuCode}`.
+To view the inventory, make a HTTP GET request to `/api/inventory?skuCode={skuCode}`.
 This will return the queried product, it's quantity count and will state if its in stock or not.

 ### Order Service

-To create an order, please make a HTTP POST request to `/api/order` with the body in JSON, here is an example:
+To create an order, make a HTTP POST request to `/api/order` with the body in JSON, here is an example:

  ```